Official websites use .gov

 1. Communication Skills to Build Trainee Resilience

-This session will introduce you to the principles of trainee well-being and how to create a safe and supportive environment that fosters trainee resilience, growth and productivity.
+This session will introduce you to the principles of trainee wellness and how to create a safe and supportive environment that fosters trainee resilience, growth and productivity.
 It will teach skills for effective communication with trainees including active listening.
 The session will explore how communication and work style differences influence the way we collaborate, make decisions, handle differences, and manage conflict.
 This material will help you decide when and how to have conversations while building and leading a successful research group.

 2. Promoting Trainee Resilience